amosshi/binaryinternals/README.md

 Legacy note

 * The original `Java Class Viewer` has been retired and merged into `Binary Internals Viewer` since Apr 2021

+## Standalone Libs

+The `FormatXXXX.jar` files can be used in your project when needed.